Adopting: Shy or Fearful Dogs

 Appropriate Interactions

-The most dog-friendly way to interact with an unfamiliar dog is to allow them to come up to you when they choose, to avoid eye contact, and to avoid looming or reaching over them.
+The most dog-friendly way to interact with an unfamiliar dog is to allow them to come up to you when they choose, avoid eye contact and avoid looming or reaching over them.
 Keep your hands and all parts of your body in front of your dog where they can see them.
 Additionally, avoid approaching dogs directly by turning your body and offering your side, lowering to the ground and crouching or kneeling instead.

-Avoid Provoking a Fear Response
+Avoid Causing Fear

 - Move slowly.
 Quick movements can cause your dog to startle, which may make them fearful of you.
 Move slowly when interacting with your dog.
 If your dog startles, remain calm and continue to move slowly.